Patrick-Duvall/bit1yke/README.md

 # Bit1yke [![Patrick-Duvall](https://circleci.com/gh/Patrick-Duvall/bit1yke.svg?style=svg)](https://app.circleci.com/pipelines/github/Patrick-Duvall/bit1yke)

 Bit1yke is a link shortening Ruby on Rails API similar to [bitly](https://bitly.com/).
-I had built a link shortener in the past but wanted to re-visit the idea with a year of professional coding experience following best practices as I understand them.
+I had built a link shortener in the past for a code challenge but wanted to re-visit the idea while following best practices.
 ### Overview

 A user can post a `user_id` and a `full_url` to a shortening endpoint, which returns to them a shortened link.